 The Logic behind so many Phone #’s

 And when it comes to an emergency, the French believe that it is better to send the specialists right away, assuming that the person making the phone call can make that decision.
 There is a general #112 number for those confused souls who don’t know who to call (standard across Europe), but #112 may transfer you around to the correct service.
 Not ideal, but I suppose it will do in a pinch.

 So if you are in a panic, just call #112, but if you have a moment, look up the correct number and call one of the above.

-Other Medical Emergency Phone numbers in France
+Other Medical Emergency numbers

 Other important stuff, if you need to see a doctor but it is not an emergency, there is also S.O.S.
 Médecin (open 24 hrs, 7 days a week) who will come to you.
 You pay out of pocket (around 80 euros), but if you have a French health card (or travel insurance), you should be able to get it reimbursed.